t1mo1s/gameprog/README.md

 # Daring Dash

-a platform Jump 'n Run game for everyone!
+This is a Game implemented in Java for the course game programming.
+JavaFX is utilized as render engine.